bernicetempleman/SNOW-JavaScript-Arrays/README.md

 ```
 var cars = ["Saab", "Volvo", "BMW"];
 ```
- =Spaces and line breaks are not important.
+Spaces and line breaks are not important.
 A declaration can span multiple lines
 ```
 var cars = ["Saab","Volvo","BMW"];
 Using the JavaScript Keyword new